Table Of Contents

 The extended running time required to cut such thick and dense material will cause the blade to heat up excessively.

 This will lead to the blade chipping the material or in extreme cases the blade could shatter.
 Maybe you can do some miter cuts but even those take time and are better off cutting with a wet saw.

 Even if you are looking to cut porcelain, an extended length cut can yield the same results.

 If you are looking to make any of these cuts or use these materials in your project this factor alone should make you consider the alternatives.

-Another problem and this one is honestly the biggest deal breaker for me is the QEP Tile Saws Arbor size.
+Another problem, and this one is honestly the biggest deal breaker for me is the QEP 4 hp tile saw’s Arbor size.

 Finding a replacement blade for this tile saw will be extremely difficult.

-Unless you manage to buy a life time supply of the same blade this QEP tile saw comes with, you will have a long down time as you search for a suitable blade online or around town.
+Unless you manage to buy a lifetime supply of the same blade this QEP 4 hp tile saw comes with, you will have a long downtime as you search for a suitable blade online or around town.